Twitter Mocks Donald Trump For Old Chris Brown, Rihanna Abuse Tweet In Light Of Rob Porter Scandal

 — Jake Tapper (@jaketapper) February 9, 2018

-In response, CNN anchor, Jake Tapper retweeted Trump’s old tweet and quoted the words “A beater is always a beater.”As of writing time, Tapper’s tweet has accumulated nearly 50,000 likes.
-Many of the comments, of which there are over 17,000 are mocking Donald Trump’s empathetic attitude for Porter.
-Some people are even implying that Donald Trump’s decision to condemn Chris Brown is because he’s Black.
+In response, CNN anchor Jake Tapper retweeted Trump’s old tweet and quoted the words, “A beater is always a beater.”As of writing time, Tapper’s tweet has accumulated nearly 50,000 likes.
+Many of the comments, of which there are over 17,000, are mocking Donald Trump’s empathetic attitude for Porter.
+Some people are even implying that Donald Trump’s decision to condemn Chris Brown is because he’s black.

 Trump on Chris Brown: "A beater is always a beater…!"